MIDROC: Human rights violations

 Protests against the mine have been brutally repressed with mass arrests, killings, and disappearances.
-A 2016 report by Human Rights Watch found that, “Security forces committed numerous human rights violations in response to the protests, including arbitrary arrest and detention, killings and other uses of excessive force, torture and ill-treatment in detention, and enforced disappearances.”
+A 2016 report by Human Rights Watch found that, "Security forces committed numerous human rights violations in response to the protests, including arbitrary arrest and detention, killings and other uses of excessive force, torture and ill-treatment in detention, and enforced disappearances."

 Other projects

 MIDROC owns 70% of National Oil Ethiopia, which competes with YBF, TAF and five other companies in the national petrol market and is establishing a major steel plant (Tossa) in Amhara.
-This latter is Ethiopia's first industrial steel production plant and is intended to meet a major increase in domestic demand, estimated to rise from 1.2m tonnes to 3.1m tonnes per annum between 2011 and 2014.
+The latter is Ethiopia's first industrial steel production plant and is intended to meet a major increase in domestic demand, estimated to rise from 1.2m tonnes to 3.1m tonnes per annum between 2011 and 2014.

 In August 2008, MIDROC opened a small cement factory on the outskirts of the town, which produces 4,000 quintals of cement per day.
-Some of the output of this factory was used in the construction of the larger Derba Midroc Cement Factory, which is located 70 kilometers north of Addis Ababa and is the largest cement factory in Ethiopia.
+Some of the output of this factory was used in the construction of the larger Derba MIDROC Cement Factory, which is located 70 kilometers north of Addis Ababa and is the largest cement factory in Ethiopia.
 North Holdings Investment announced 17 October 2009 that it had completed a feasibility study for its own cement factory at Dejen, which would be built on 450 hectares of land.
 Construction of the factory will cost around US$1.6 billion, and once completed it would have a production capacity of nine million tons a year.

 MIDROC also built the Sheraton Addis hotel.

 Midroc Europe

 Midroc Europe was a privately owned corporate group based in Sweden active in the properties, construction, industry and environmental technology sectors.
 In January 2022, the Midroc Group, which included Midroc Europe, became Granitor.
+In July 2024, MIDROC retain its name to Granitor in Sweden due to Wikström family's increased holdings.